miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 - polymorphism ?
 	- trat objects of different types as instances of the same base type

+	The 3 pillars of oop:
+	1. Encapsulation (bundling stat)
 How to create a class:
 - use CamelCase